AlexsanderHamir/PoolX/docs/technical_explanations/refill.md

 ### Explanation

-Prior to this change, when the function was called, multiple goroutines would attempt to acquire the main lock, effectively queuing up one after the other.
-This caused contention, as several goroutines tried to refill or grow the pool, but only the first one would succeed in doing so, while the rest were blocked.
-In such cases, the initial check inside `handleRefillScenarios()` would return because the L1 cache still had objects.
-The issue was the unnecessary contention for the lock.
+Previously, when the refill logic was triggered, multiple goroutines would attempt to acquire the main lock, lining up one after another.
+This led to contention, as several goroutines tried to refill or grow the pool concurrently—but only the first would succeed.
+The rest, upon acquiring the lock, would quickly return after observing that the pool had been refilled, making their attempts redundant and inefficient.

-Now, only one goroutine attempts to refill, while the others block and wait for the refill process to complete.
+With the updated design, only **one** goroutine performs the refill, while the others **wait** for the refill to complete.
+This removes contention on the refill path and eliminates redundant refill attempts.

 ### Code